 pools will pay around the same amount in the long term.
 It is around 5% per year, with auto compounding

 rewards.
-Obviously, we suggest delegating to our pool, POOP - PooPool.org However, you can delegate to any
+Obviously, we suggest delegating to our pool, POOP.
+However, you can delegate to any

 pool, at any time.
-Be advised: after delegating to any pool, there is a 2 FULL epoch waiting time.
+Be advised: after delegating to a pool, there is a 2 full epoch waiting time.
 That

-means if you delegate to POOP and want to change to ESP, there will be 2 full epochs before you are in
+means if you delegate to POOP and want to change to ESP, there will be 2 full epochs before you are delegated

 So, what makes a good pool?
 A pool with good uptime.
-At this time, saturation of an ADA pool is 63M ADA.
-That means after a pool reaches 63 million ADA, it will start to produce less rewards.
-Ideally, you want a pool that is well below saturation, has excellent uptime and enough ADA to mint blocks.
+As of now, saturation of an ADA pool is roughly ???.
+That means after a pool reaches that amount staked, it will start to produce less rewards.
+Ideally, you want a pool that is well below saturation, has excellent uptime, and enough ADA delegated to mint blocks.

-The numbers you see from ADApools.org or PoolTool.io can be confusing or misleading.
-Small stake pools need approximately 1.3 Million ADA staked to mint a block every epoch (5 days).
-Pools with less than 1.3M ADA staked will eventually mint blocks and over time, still achieve 5% rewards for you, assuming uptime is good.
-Large stake pools may mint several blocks per epoch, in the long term, the delegators will still earn approximately 5%.
+The numbers you see from ADApools.org or Cardanoscan.io can be confusing or misleading.
+Small stake pools need approximately 1.5M ₳ staked to mint a block every epoch (5 days).
+Pools with less than 1.5M ₳ staked will eventually mint blocks and over time, still achieve 5% rewards for you, assuming uptime is good.
+Large stake pools may mint several blocks per epoch, but in the long term, the delegators will still earn approximately 5%.

 Some stake pools have high fees and some have low fees.
 It is best to make your decision based on common sense.
-Low or no fee (0-1%) pools may be using 0% to lure delegators in, only to raise the fee % later.
-Running a stake pool is not free, servers and time are not free.
+Zero or near-zero fee pools may be trying to lure delegators in, only to raise the fee % later.
+Running a stake pool is not free.
+Servers and time are not free.
 Choosing a pool with a reasonable fee is suggested.
-Reasonable to us is 3-5%.

-PooPool uses a 2.8% fee with no surprises.
+PooPool uses a ??? fee with no surprises.
 If we can lower that fee later, we will.
-We will NOT raise the fee above 2.8%, ever.
-ALL pools have a minimum pool fee of 340 ADA.
+ALL pools have a minimum pool fee of 340 ₳.
 This is subracted from the minted block, not your ADA.
 Your ADA is always safe.

 The pool's pledge amount is a debated topic in the stake pool community.
-PooPool has a 100,000 ADA pledge.
+PooPool has a ??? pledge.
 Some people feel a low pledge is indicative of a stake pool operator's motives being purely financial.
-Meanwhile, other people think that having a pledge over 50,000 ADA exposes too much risk to the stake pool operator.
+Meanwhile, other people think that having a pledge over 50K ₳ exposes too much risk to the stake pool operator.
 Both of those could be true or false, depending on who you ask.

-A pledge of 100K ADA is said to be well above average for a small stake pool with single operator.
+A pledge of 100K ₳ is said to be well above average for a small stake pool with single operator.

 to the overall pool rewards for that epoch.
 Rewards are the ADA you earn from staking/delegating your ADA.